jdkandersson/flake8-docstrings-complete/README.md

-# flake8-docstring
+# flake8-docstrings-complete

 Linter that checks docstrings of functions, methods and classes.
-It should be used in conjuction with `pydocstyle` as the linter assumes that the docstrings already pass `pydocstyle` checks. `flake8-docstring` adds the following checks to complement `pydocstyle`:
+It should be used in conjuction with `pydocstyle` (or `flake8-docstrings`) as the linter assumes that the docstrings already pass `pydocstyle` checks.
+`flake8-docstrings-complete` adds the following checks to complement `pydocstyle`:

 1. If a function/ method has arguments, that the arguments section is included.
 2. If a function/ method has arguments, that all function/ method arguments are